-Many people knew I went on a 5-day silent meditation retreat last month and have asked me “How was it!?”
-I think this captures the range of thoughts behind that question, and perhaps you’ll recognize your own reaction in here:
+Many people knew I went on a silent meditation retreat last month and have asked me “How was it!?”
+Their question was often accompanied with one of these comments:

 - “I don’t know if I could handle that.
 That’s not for me.”

 - “Hmm, that could be nice but I don’t have time for that.
 Maybe one day.”

 - “Oh wow, silence for 5 days sounds great.”

 Any of that sound familiar?
 When I heard others going away on these retreats over the years, I have had all those reactions, first starting with the most resistance to gradually more intrigue.
 Mostly I thought it was for other people.

 As my meditation practice has grown more easeful and rewarding over the last few years, I found myself curious if a retreat was for me after all.
 Something in me felt ready, partly to take on a new challenge, but maybe more so because of an ache in me to hit a reset button.

 On the surface my desire for the retreat looked like a simple desire to escape the email inbox for a few days.
 That alone was starting to sound like nirvana.
 And I knew it was more than that.

 It was a deeper knowing that I was being pulled too far into the sped-up, digital-driven lifestyle.
 It wasn’t feeling like the true me.
 I knew I needed to power down and find my true center.
 Don’t you crave that sometimes too?

 It was time.
 I signed up (at Insight Meditation Society) and the sweet anticipation began, for a noticeable wait of 4 weeks.
 (I was originally on a wait list and thought it would be six months to wait for an option.)